Qualified Charitable Distribution (IRA Charitable Rollover)

 - You must be 70½ or older at the time of gift.

-- Transfers must be made directly from a traditional IRA account by your IRA administrator to the Institute for Justice.
+- Distributions must be made directly from a traditional IRA account by your IRA administrator to the Institute for Justice.

-- Gifts from 401k, 403b, SEP and other plans do not qualify.
-Ask your financial advisor if it would be right for you to create a traditional IRA account so you can benefit from the IRA Charitable Transfer.
+- Gifts from 401(k), 403(b), "ongoing" SEP or SIMPLE IRAs, and other plans do not qualify.
+Ask your financial advisor if it would make sense for you to create a traditional IRA account so you can benefit from an IRA Qualified Charitable Distribution.

-- Count towards your required minimum distribution for the year in which you made the gift.
+- The gift counts toward your required minimum distribution for the year in which you made the gift.

-John is 71 wants to make a contribution to the Institute for Justice.
-He has $500,000 in his IRA and he wants the contribution to be $20,000.
-He can authorize the administrator of his IRA to transfer $20,000 to the Institute for Justice.
-Because the IRA Charitable Transfer is excluded from income, John will not be eligible for a charitable income tax deduction but he still receives tax savings.
-The $20,000 distributed to the Institute for Justice will be counted toward his annual minimum required distribution and he will not pay income tax on the portion given to charity.
+John is 73 and wants to contribute $20,000 to the Institute for Justice.
+He has somewhat over $500,000 in his IRA, and his minimum required distribution would be about $20,000.
+He can authorize the administrator of his IRA to transfer $20,000 directly to the Institute for Justice in a "qualified charitable distribution" or QCD.
+John will not be eligible for a charitable income tax deduction, but because the entire amount of the QCD is excluded from income, he still receives tax savings.
+The $20,000 distributed to the Institute for Justice will be counted toward his annual minimum required distribution (MRD), and he will not pay income tax on the portion given to charity.